ClickWiki/clickwiki.github.io/site/about.md

 **1 September 2015**  ​ | **stats.clickwiki.net** opens, providing an overview of statistics.
 **5 December 2015** | **stats.clickwiki.net** closes.
 **14 April 2017** | The [ClickWiki Discord server]({{ site.discord_url }}) is created, providing an easy way to view Wiki updates and chat about the Wiki.
-**May 2018** | ClickWiki gets redone and moved from a MediaWiki system to a static site powered by Jekyll and hosted on GitHub Pages.
+**May 2018** | ClickWiki gets revamped!
+Moving from a MediaWiki system to a static site powered by Jekyll.
 **July 2020** | **[clickwiki.github.io](/)** is the new URL.